rotta-f/ssid-proxy/README.md

 # ssid-proxy
-Config your /etc/hosts files depending on your SSID
+Config for your /etc/hosts files depending on your SSID